mawkler/maconomy-cli/README.md

 ### Configuration

 Configuration is done in the file `~/.config/maconomy-cli/config.toml`.
-Here's what the config file should look like (all fields are required):
+Here's what the config file should look like.
+All fields except `cookie_path` are required:

 ```toml
 # ~/.config/maconomy-cli/config.toml